LeoIta/Angular/src/documentation/component-life.md

 # Component life

-YOU have created a new component that implement all the hooks of the component life:
+You have created a new component that implement all the hooks of the component life:

 ```
 @Component({